fengyanshi/fengyanshi.github.io/rip_2d_compile.rst

 **Makefile**

-See an example of a complete "Makefile" :ref:`here <subsection-compile>
+See an example of a complete "Makefile" :ref:`here <subsection-compile>`.

 For this example, you will need to update the :code:`EXEC` variable, and make sure the appropriate :code:`FLAGS` are active in the "Makefile":